LoyolaChicagoBooks/introcs-csharp/rst/searching.rst

 array.
 Although a fairly straightforward topic, it is one that comes up repeatedly in programming.

-These examples make use of arrays and loops, not to mention functions (for putting it all together).

 .. index:: algorithms; linear search search; linear linear search